teiniker/teiniker-lectures-embedded-softwarequality/testing/unit-tests/doubles/README.md

 # Test Doubles

 In unit testing, a test double is a simplified version of a software component or dependency used to **isolate and test specific parts of code**.
 Test doubles replace real objects in tests to ensure predictable, controlled behavior without side effects.

 Types of Test Doubles:

-* **Dummy Object**: Objects passed around but never used—only there to satisfy interface or method requirements.
+* **Dummy Object**: Objects **passed around but never used** — only there to satisfy interface or method requirements.

     _Example:_ Passing a null object or an empty implementation where behavior